 Inside the Lines

 Add an edge (literally) to your black eyeshadow look by outlining it in slick black liner.
 After applying black eyeshadow and blending it with another hue of your choice, apply another color above your crease line.
-(A nude palette with a black pan like Honest Beauty's is perfect for this.)
+(A nude palette with a black pan like the Honest Beauty Get it Together Palette, $20, is perfect for this.)
 Then, line your upper lash line you normally would with liquid liner, extend the black shadow into a wing with it, and then taper the line as it gets closer to your tear ducts.

 Add Some Bronze